-Hoxworth is seeking individuals who have had COVID-19 and have been symptom free for at least 28 days (or 14 days with one negative PCR test) to donate plasma.
-If you tested positive for COVID-19 and have been fully recovered for at least 28 days or 14 days with one negative PCR test, please contact Hoxworth Blood Center through the form below.
+Hoxworth is seeking individuals who have had COVID-19 and have been symptom free for at least 14 days to donate plasma.
+If you tested positive for COVID-19 and have been fully recovered for at least 14 days, please contact Hoxworth Blood Center through the form below.

 If you are a physician, hospital representative or patient looking for more information, please email HoxCovid19@uc.edu.

 Any testing performed for COVID-19 is for product management only.
 No results from any testing performed related to COVID-19 will be provided to donors.
 You should not attempt to donate to receive COVID-19 test results.
 They will not be provided.

 Convalescent Plasma Contact Form

 Convalescent Plasma Frequently Asked Questions

 Donating convalescent plasma is an incredible way to make a difference during this time of uncertainty—and when you donate with Hoxworth, your plasma is guaranteed to go to a patient in need right here in the Tri-state area.
 Hoxworth is the only blood bank in our community, and the sole provider of blood, platelets, and plasma to over 30 hospitals in the states of Ohio, Kentucky and Indiana.
 Donating with Hoxworth, a non-profit organization, ensures that your plasma will be given to a critically ill patient, not used for shipment to pharmaceutical laboratories overseas (which is the case for many other for-profit plasma donation centers in the area).
 For more information, call us at 513-451-0910 or email HoxCovid19@uc.edu.